yizeng/yizeng.me/_posts/2017-05-20-add-typescript-support-to-ruby-on-rails-a-quick-and-hacky-example.md

 redirect_from:
   - /2017/05/20/
 ---

+> For a proper and comprehensive integration of TypeScript in Rails, please see [Webpacker][Webpacker] gem.

 As I'm currently learning [TypeScript][TypeScript],
 I wondered if I could apply it to my little [Ruby on Rails][Ruby on Rails] project [Strafforts][Strafforts] (A Visualizer for Strava Estimated Best Efforts and Races),